SSO Setup

 - Users visit your organization's login page (

-- Google authenticates them with their corporate account
+- Your identity provider authenticates them with their corporate account.

-- If auto-provisioning is enabled, new users get an account automatically
+- If auto-provisioning is enabled, new users get an account automatically.
+Otherwise, an existing Gravity Rail account must already be linked.

 Enabling SSO